535amar/System-info-script/README.md

 This repository provides two simple and portable tools for displaying system information on Linux systems:

 1. ***run_fetchii.sh**-Runs[Neofetch](auto install it if missing)
-2. **system_info.sh**-Lightweight Bassh script that prints system details without needing Neofetch
+2. **system_info.sh**-Lightweight Bash script that prints system details without needing Neofetch

 Both are designed to be portable and easy to use.